alphagov/Legislate/README.md

 ![A game board](https://raw.githubusercontent.com/edent/Legislate/master/Board/Legislate.png)

+## Printable Cards

+You can [print off the cards for your own use](https://github.com/alphagov/Legislate/raw/master/Cards/Cards%20For%20Printing.pdf).
+Print the PDF onto plain paper, fold along the centre line, then cut into strips.

 ## Remix

 This game is available under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) which is compatible with [Creative Commons Attribution License 4.0](https://creativecommons.org/licenses/by/4.0/).
 This means you are free to remix and adapt the game for your legislative process.